Parafix/R/README.md

 <br>Language: English
 <br>Questions, bugs or requests: dries@driesbultynck.be or dries@parafix.io

+## Google Analytics - Settings
+Script: get an overview of all the accounts, profiles and views with their filters, custom dimensions & custom metrics
+<br>Focus: needs some work

 ## Machine Learning Template
 Basic template for machine learning applications and needed/possible steps.
 Clean sheet.